martinsoft/magic-battery-checker/README.md

 1. Open `Service/MouseAndKeyboardBatteryChecks.scpt` using Script Editor, and update the following:
     * `btStatLocation` should match wherever you installed the `btstat` script
     * `warningThreshold` determines when a 'battery low' notification should be triggered. e.g. '30' means a notification will fire if the keyboard or mouse battery falls below 30%.
-    * Edit the device checks as necessary - the default assumes you have a Magic Mouse reported in `btstat` as `MagicMouse2` and a Magic Keyboard reported in `btstat` as `MagicKeyboard`.
-If you don't need both checks you can remove as necessary.
-Similarly, if the device names are different, you should update them to match your devices.
+    * Edit the device checks as necessary - the default assumes you have a Magic Mouse reported in `btstat`.
+Simply update to match the device id or serial number of your device.
+If you also have a magic keyboard, uncomment and update the keyboard portion of the script.
 2. Move `Service/MouseAndKeyboardBatteryChecks.scpt` to a suitable location on your Mac.
     * Again I have mine in `~/Library/Scripts` but you can put it wherever you like.